Tyrceo/Hiring-Test-Booking/README.md

 # Tyrceo Hiring Test Booking

 ## The Story
 We are looking for a better understanding of hotels in Spain based on public information from Booking.com.
-So, we have collected data for every hotel from four different regions in Spain: Madrid, Barcelona, Costa del Sol and Costa Blanca.
+So, we have collected data for every hotel from four different regions in Spain:
+  - Madrid
+  - Barcelona
+  - Costa del Sol
+  - Costa Blanca.

 We want to do a preliminary data visualization and explore the hotels and reviews in these regions.

 ## Instructions
 Your job is:
-  - to prepare the data:
+  1. to prepare the data:
       - **query** these results from the database
-    - **filter data**
-      - information from some hotels is out of date
-      - we want to keep only most recent reviews from most active hotels on the booking platform
+      - **filter data**: since the information from some hotels is out of date, we want to keep only the most recent reviews from the most active hotels on the booking platform:
           - only keep reviews from 2018 and 2019
           - only keep hotels with at least 5 reviews in 2019
-    - **geographic information**:
-      - we have hotel address in the database but we are missing coordinates (lat, lng)
+      - **add geographic information**: we only have hotel addresses in the database but to visualize them on a map we need their coordinates (latitude/longitude):
-      - so we need to geocoding these addresses
+          - you'll need to "geocode" these addresses
-      - once geocoding is done, you can export this data as a **geojson**
+          - the resulting coordinates will allow you to generate a **geojson**
-      - Note: you can visualize the result using [mapshaper](https://mapshaper.org/) or [geojson.io](http://geojson.io/)
+          - Note: you can visualize geojson using [mapshaper](https://mapshaper.org/) or [geojson.io](http://geojson.io/)
-  - to visualize the data:
+  2. to visualize the data:\
+    using the prepared data:
-    - build a simple html page with a mapbox map and a basic table to show the reviews
+      - build a simple html page with a mapbox **map** and a basic **table** to show the reviews
-    - add a selector to change between the four different regions or to visualize all of them
+      - add a selector to filter between the four different regions or to visualize them all at once
           - show hotels from the selected region and hide the rest
-      - update review-table according to the set of hotels selected
+          - update review table according to the set of selected hotels
-    - add the geojson you prepared as a source
       - bonus#1: when you click on or hover over a hotel, show a popup including basic information
       - bonus#2: set a navigate-to funcionality to improve UX when changing the areas from the selector
       - bonus#3: feel free to innovate and show your strengths

-## Database Structure
+## Database
 ### Host and Credentials
 The information to access the database should be included in the mail we sent you.